dgkanatsios/CKAD-exercises/e.observability.md

 </p>
 </details>

-### Modify the pod.yaml file so that liveness probe starts kicking in after 5 seconds whereas the period of probing would be 10 seconds.
+### Modify the pod.yaml file so that liveness probe starts kicking in after 5 seconds whereas the interval between probes would be 5 seconds.
 Run it, check the probe, delete it.

 <details><summary>show</summary>
 <p>